erfianugrah/image-resizer-2/docs/AKAMAI_COMPATIBILITY.md

 2. **Cache aggressively** to minimize the translation overhead
 3. **Consider pre-processing** images that use unsupported features
 4. **Monitor server timing headers** to identify performance bottlenecks
+5. **Be aware that advanced features** like compositing may increase processing time

 ## Testing